rafasgj/tether/README.md

 Phil Harvey's ExifTool is an amazing tool to deal with image EXIF metadata, and is used to extract embedded images from RAW files.
-This is much faster than applying a demosaic algorithm to the RAW files, and provide a similar view than the camera LCD monitor.
+This is much faster than applying a demosaic algorithm to the RAW files, and provide a similar view as in the camera LCD monitor.

-### Indirect Dependencies
+### Optional Dependencies

 This software has some dependencies that might help on its use, but are not mandatory.
 These dependencies often show as optional dependencies of